Gaza: there is nowhere safe for people to go

 Summary of events in Gaza

-• The death toll in Gaza currently stands at more than 32,600 and 430 in the West Bank
+• The death toll in Gaza currently stands at 36, 171, and 502 in the West Bank

 The impact of this violence has been affecting communities on both sides of the conflict, since it escalated on Saturday 7 October.

-In Israel, more than 1,200 people died following the attack on 7 October.
-More than 200 more are believed to have been taken hostage, with more than 100 people held in Gaza.
+In Israel, more than 1,200 people have died following the attack on 7 October.
+5,430 have been injured.

 Are any hospitals open in Gaza?

-There is nowhere safe for people to go.
-Over 75% of the total population of Gaza have been forced to leave their homes and desperately need food, water, shelter, and medical care.
+There is nowhere safe for people to go in Gaza.
+Over 75% of the population have been forced to leave their homes.
+People’s basic needs have become wish lists.

 How is the Palestine Red Crescent supporting people in Gaza?